andrewheiss/Dissertation/Pre stuff/Data landscape/Data landscape.md

 ## CIVICUS Civil Society Index

-The CIVICUS^[[http://civicus.org/](http://civicus.org/)] Civil Society Index Project (CSI)^[[http://www.civicus.org/csi/](http://www.civicus.org/csi/)] evaluates national civil society structure and values using country experts' opinions on four dimensions: (1) the *structure* of civil society, (2) the *external environment* in which civil society exists and functions, (3) the *values* practiced and promoted by civil society, and (4) the *impact* of activities pursued by civil society actors.
+The CIVICUS Civil Society Index Project (CSI)^[[http://www.civicus.org/csi/](http://www.civicus.org/csi/)] evaluates national civil society structure and values using country experts' opinions on four dimensions: (1) the *structure* of civil society, (2) the *external environment* in which civil society exists and functions, (3) the *values* practiced and promoted by civil society, and (4) the *impact* of activities pursued by civil society actors.
 Each dimension is scored on a 1–3 scale according to a set of sub dimensions and indicators (such as measures of charitable giving, amount of lobbying regarding social issues, or level of autonomy from the state).
 The scores for the four dimensions are then plotted as a diamond (see Figure 1)—countries with a larger spatial area ostensibly have a stronger civil society sector.

 ![Sample CSI diamond](Figures/csi_diamond.png)